Dasharo/open-source-firmware-validation/docs/qemu.md

 You may also decide to not use graphics user interface for QEMU.
 In that case choose mode `nographic`.
-If you run QEMU on a remote machine you may consider to use mode `vnc` with default port for graphical output being `5900`.
+If you run QEMU on a remote machine you may consider using the `vnc` mode with default port for graphical output being `5900`.

 Dasharo (UEFI) in QEMU can be started with: